dsgissin/blog/_posts/2020-03-09-implicit_regularization.markdown

 {% include image.html path="implicit_regularization/point_polar_point_grad_bw.png" %}

-Very cool.

 This plot is quite different than the previous ones, and it’s hard to define a clear bias for the path that the model takes until convergence.
 Note how for small radii the gradients are more inclined to increase the radius, while for radii larger than 1 the gradients have a much stronger angular component.
 This is caused by the fact that the angular gradient is weighted by the radius, and so we get an angular behavior similar to our deep parameterization.

 All of these plots should drive the point home that small changes to the parameterization of the function that don’t affect the expressiveness of our model can lead to completely different optimization behavior.
 Still, you may ask why we should care so much about the optimization trajectory when all of these models eventually converge to the same solution.
 Great question.

-## Multiple ERM Solutions
+## Multiple Zero-Loss Solutions

-While the demonstrations above were for a toy model and a very simple loss function, and so all of the parameterizations converged to the same solution, real models (and neural networks especially) can have many different zero-loss solutions that generalize differently.
+While the demonstrations above were for a toy model and a very simple loss function, and so all of the parameterizations converged to the same solution, real models (and neural networks especially) can have many different zero-loss solutions that generalize differently to unseen examples.
 We should expect parameterizations with different trajectories to converge to different solutions, which means that there would be parameterizations that generalize better than others, for the same class of functions.

 To illustrate this, let’s look at a different loss function that has multiple solutions.
-Instead of the squared distance from an optimal point, we will use a loss that is the squared distance from an optimal line.
+Instead of the squared distance from an optimal point, we will use a loss that is the **squared distance from an optimal line**.
 For an optimal line defined by the following equation:

 $$ aw_{1} + bw_{2} + c = 0 $$